 This would be a sound decision, since the prince of Liechtenstein had already reformed the Austrian artillery, which had proved to be the best in Europe during the war.
 Gribeauval knew the ins and outs of the reform adopted by Austria.
 Having analyzed its weak points, he thought he could fix them by making a system even better than the Austrian one: "This artillery has a big effect in battles owing to the large number [of pieces].
-It has advantages over France's artillery, which has its own advantages over it.
+It has advantages over it.
 An enlightened man, without passion, familiar with the details and creditworthy enough to go straight to the good solution, would take from these two artilleries what could be used to make one artillery that would be decisive in nearly all field warfare actions.
 But ignorance, pride or jealousy always interferes - the devil himself.
 We cannot change that like changing clothes.
 It costs too much, and there's too much danger if we are not sure of success" (quoted in HENNEBERT 1896:36).